 Even if you don’t have time for a guided tour, do yourself a favor and go see old Hoover, as well as the amazing Mike O’Callaghan–Pat Tillman Memorial Bridge right across from the dam.

 2. Go boating on Lake Mead (40 minutes)

 Lake Mead is a huge water reservoir east of Las Vegas.
 Hoover Dam – on the border between Arizona and Nevada – was used to block the Colorado river in the 1930’s leading to the creation of Lake Mead.

 You can drive to the Hemenway Harbor near Boulder City, rent a boat and go on the lake for the day.
 Add water skis or knee boards and have fun!
-We did something similar when visiting Page, AZ and it was a blast!
+We did something similar on Lake Powell when visiting Page, AZ and it was a blast!

 4. Take in the views at Red Rock Canyon (50 minutes)

 Drive west of Vegas for less than an hour and you’ll reach Red Rock Canyon National Conservation Area.
 It’s a great hiking area if the weather is good, but even if it’s too hot for getting outdoorsy, you can still drive he scenic route and get to the Visitors Center and the outlook.
 Just check their website first for road condition and opening hours.

 5. Hike the Charleston Peak area (50 minutes)